 How can it be wrong to develop renewable energy, in a world that is in desperate need for a green transition?
 In Western Sahara, the problems are numerous.

 At present, there are three operational wind farms in occupied Western Sahara.
-A fourth is under construction, while a fifth is in the planning stage.
-Combined, these wind farms will have a capacity of 855 MW.
+A fourth is under construction, while several are in the planning stage.
+Combined, these wind farms will have a capacity of over 1000 MW.

-In 2012, Morocco launched a tender for the construction of five wind farms: three in Morocco proper and two in ‘the southern provinces’ – Morocco’s preferred terminology to denominate the part of Western Sahara that it has illegally annexed.
+The renewable development started back in 2012, when Morocco launched a tender for the construction of five wind farms: three in Morocco proper and two in ‘the southern provinces’ – Morocco’s preferred terminology to denominate the part of Western Sahara that it has illegally annexed.
 The two farms in Western Sahara were conceptualized as a 100 MW farm near Boujdour and a 300 MW farm in Tiskrad, near El Aaiun.
 The contract for all five farms was given to a consortium led by Siemens, and also including Enel Green Energy and Nareva.
 In 2019, the contract for the construction of the Boujdour farm was signed – though its capacity had now been raised to 300 MW.
-Work on the site is expected to start in 2021.
+Work on the site began in 2021, with supplies from Spain.

 As part of the five-wind-farm deal, Siemens opened a wind turbine factory in Tangiers, in the north of Morocco.
 The factory was inaugurated in 2017.
 Its first client was Nareva, with an order for 56 turbines for a wind farm in the occupied territory: Aftissat.